iojw/TerasologyTests/Add-new-translation.md

   * `git push`
   * Open pull request

-If you want, feel free to add yourself to the README as a contributor
+If you want, feel free to add yourself to the README.md as a contributor.